 How to Make Simple Sheep Cookies with Video

 I love animals.
 As a kid, I constantly looked for some kind of animal to see even if we were in the car.
-I would look out the window hoping to see some sort of wildlife.
-There were always cows, horses, dogs and cats no matter what direction we drove, but sometimes I would get excited because I would see sheep.
-Cute little fluffy sheep.
-I never got to pet one or feed it grain from my hand like I wanted and that was okay.
-The simple fact that I saw them made me happy.
-It still makes me happy!
-If seeing a sheep can make me happy I wondered how making sheep cookies would make me feel.
+I would look out the window hoping to see some sort of wildlife because that brought me great joy.
+There were always cows, horses, dogs, and cats no matter what direction we drove, but sometimes I would get excited because I would see sheep.
+I loved cute little fluffy sheep, but I never got to pet one or feed it grain from my hand.
+The simple fact that I saw them made me happy and it still makes me happy today!
+If seeing a sheep can make me happy I wonder how making sheep cookies will make me feel.

 Supplies for Simple Sheep Cookies:

 4″ Flower Cookie Cutter

 Gingerbread Man Cookie Cutter-You need one that will fit the size of the flower cookie cutter you use.
 Mine is 2″ from the tip of one hand to the other.
 You will see how to use it in just a second.

 Royal Icing Colors:

 - Begin by making a batch of cookie dough and cut out the flower cookies and the gingerbread cookies.
 Before you bake them, trim the gingerbread cookies below the arms.
 Use your finger to round off the dough before you bake them.

 - Bake according to the recipe directions and let them cool before you begin to decorate.

 Who knew a gingerbread man cookie cutter would make a great sheep head!